echonet/strain/README.md

 ## Processing

-You may now run the code using the script_test.py function.
-For example you can run:
+You may now run the code using the Script Test (Ishan).ipynb notebook.

-script_test.py -i path_to_input_folder -w path_to_model_weights

-There are 5 additional variables:
-1. window size, -s, which controls the size of the moving average
-2. dilations, -d, which controls the number of dilations
-3. downsample, -h, which controls the downsample rate
-4. thickness, -t, which controls how thick the generated lines are
-5. flip, -f, which controls if the echocardiogram is flipped along the verticle axis

 ## Output
 There are 4 relivent folders in the output directory, and one csv.